University of the Philippines Baguio: Admissions

 Admission to the university is highly selective.
 Students who wish to enter the university must first pass the University of the Philippines College Admission Test (UPCAT), which serves as an admission requirement for all constituent units of the university system.

 Degree-granting units

-UP Baguio constitutes three colleges as its academic arms, and offers 9 undergraduate degree programs, 6 graduate degree programs, and a pre-baccalaureate certificate program.
-The colleges are headed by their respective deans, the Institute of Management―which is part of the College of Social Sciences―by a director, and the Human Kinetics Program―which is part of the College of Science―by a coordinator.
+UP Baguio constitutes three colleges as its academic arms, which are headed by their respective deans.
+On the other hand, the Institute of Management―which is part of the College of Social Sciences―is headed by a director, while the Human Kinetics Program―which is part of the College of Science―is led by a coordinator. and offers 11 undergraduate degree programs, 8 graduate degree programs, and a pre-baccalaureate certificate program.

 The university has been identified by CHED as a Center of Development in biology, mathematics, and physics since 2001.